 The inaugural symposium “Magnets, Macromolecules and Medicine in the New Century” on 2 Nov 2004 was opened by a rousing lecture from Professor Richard Ernst, who was awarded the Nobel Laureate in Chemistry in 1991.

-HWB•NMR was one of five large scale NMR facilities funded by the European Commission to provide open access to users from across Europe.
+HWB•NMR was one of five large scale NMR facilities funded by the European Commission from 2006 - 2010 to provide open access to users from across Europe (EU-NMR)

 Funding from the BBSRC is used to purchase the world's first Actively Cooled Actively Shielded 600 MHz NMR magnet from Oxford Instruments and a 600 MHz cryogenic probe from Varian Inc.